 Treatment of Bulimia Nervosa

-Bulimia is often treated with outpatient counseling, nutritional intervention, medication, and/or intensive outpatient or inpatient care.
+Bulimia is often treated with outpatient therapy, nutritional intervention, medication, and/or intensive outpatient or inpatient care.
 Bulimia is a chronic condition, and one that will require ongoing monitoring.
 Even after a prolonged period of recovery, it is important to watch for signs of relapse, especially during times of high stress.

-There are several effective treatment options for people struggling with bulimia.
 It is recommended that people make treatment decisions in collaboration with a licensed health or mental health professional.
 This increases the likelihood of being matched with treatment that makes the most sense for you, your budget, and the severity of your symptoms.

 Options for treating bulimia include: